 Transforming science education through research-driven innovation

-You won’t want to miss the presentations, workshops, and full-day institute provided by BSCS Science Learning at this year’s NSTA National Conference in Atlanta, March 22-25, 2023!
-Details listed below, or click here for more information (enter in search bar: “BSCS Science Learning”).
+You won’t want to miss the presentations and hands-on workshops provided by BSCS Science Learning at this year’s NSTA National Conference in Kansas City, October 25-28, 2023!
+Details listed below, or click here for more information and the most recent room locations and times (enter in search bar: “BSCS Science Learning”).

 TAKEAWAYS: